-The Top 25 Best PSVR 2 Games And Experiences – Spring 2023
+Best PSVR 2 Games – Top 25 Games & Experiences (Summer 2023)

 Another PSVR 2 exclusive, this release from Supermassive Games sees you take part in some arcade shooter gameplay while traveling aboard a horror-themed rollercoaster.
 You'll play through several scary scenarios, with a plethora of villains and jump scares to keep you on the edge of your seat.
 It features entertaining, arcade gun mechanics reminiscent of The House of the Dead, alongside some fantastic horror theme park scenarios that feel ripped out of a dark version of Disneyland.

-While it’s not the most visually impressive title on the list, nor is it the longest campaign ever, it’s nonetheless an engaging horror shooter with fantastic enemy designs and some brilliant settings.
-It’s also worth nothing that some users have reported graphical issues and ‘blurriness’ since launch, which Supermassive Games recently acknowledged.
-The studios is working on the issues, which seemingly only affect some users.
+While it's not the most visually impressive title on the list, nor is it the longest campaign ever, it's nonetheless an engaging horror shooter with fantastic enemy designs and some brilliant settings.
+It's worth nothing that some users reported graphical issues and 'blurriness' around launch.
+Supermassive acknowledged the issues and said a patch should arrive by mid-July.

-You can read more about the game in our Switchback VR Review and read more about the reported graphical issues.

 Kayak VR is a quiet highlight of the PSVR 2 launch lineup, offering a stunning visual presentation and a relaxing experience across locations four locations: Papagayo, Antartica, Bjørnøya and Australia.
 There's a competitive multiplayer mode, but it's free roam where the game shines, allowing you to sit back, relax and enjoy the view.
 It may not feature a fully-fledged campaign or an extensive selection of game modes, but Kayak VR is one of the most relaxing VR experiences available on the platform and a joy to look at from every angle.

-You can read more in our Kayak VR: Mirage PSVR 2 Review.
+Read more: Kayak VR: Mirage PSVR 2 Review

 6. Pistol Whip